Skip to main content

 • “The game handles character development well as some characters you'll be hating at the start and you will end up loving at the end.”

-• “The children get little, if at all, character development.”
+• “The children get little, if any, character development.”

 • “There is little character development of the cast.”

-• “The lack of character development across the board makes it hard to care about a lot of the characters, and it's not until New Game Plus that the characters causing problems start to develop into likable people.”
+• “The lack of character development across the board makes it hard to care about a lot of the characters, and it's not until NG+ that the characters causing problems start to develop into likable people.”

 • stability

-The stability of the game has received significant criticism, with many users reporting frequent freezes, particularly after the first cutscene, rendering the game unplayable for some.
-While a few players have experienced no issues, the prevalence of glitches and visual bugs, along with a lack of timely patches, has led to frustration among the community.
-Overall, the game's stability appears to be inconsistent, with many urging potential buyers to wait for fixes before purchasing.
+The stability of the game has received significant criticism, with numerous players reporting frequent freezes, particularly after the first animated cutscene, rendering it unplayable for many.
+While some users have not experienced any issues, the prevalence of glitches and visual bugs, along with a lack of timely patches, has led to widespread frustration.
+Overall, the game's technical performance appears inconsistent, with many urging potential buyers to wait for fixes before purchasing.

 • “Been great so far, no freezes, crashes, or errors.”